carlomilanesi/measures-rs/docs/Tutorial.md

 Though, in many application fields, measures are probability distributions, described by their mean and variance.

-The library `measures` allows to specify also such kind of measures, as shown by the following code:
+The library `measures` allows to specify also such kind of measures, as demonstrated by the following code:

 ```rust
     let mass = ApproxMeasure::<KiloGram>::with_variance(87.3, 0.04); // mean and variance